 Within Soul Calibur III's Chronicles of the Sword mode, Abelia, your friendly rival at the start of the story and, slightly later, useful ally, turns full tilt into a Knight Templar halfway through, complete with a costume change and deeper, more aggressive voice bank.

 The third game sees the Asari and Salarian Councilors take a few levels in Jerkass (contrast to the Turian Councilor).
-They, however, are beaten out by Quarian Admiral Han'Gerrel, who power-levels in Jerkass to the point of doing positively insane things in his attempt to wipe out the Geth, including firing on a Geth Dreadnaught while Shepard and Tali are still inside it.
+They, however, are beaten out by Quarian Admiral Han'Gerrel, who power-levels in Jerkass to the point of doing positively insane things in his attempt to wipe out the Geth, including firing on a Geth Dreadnaught while Shepard and Tali are still inside it - and Tali is not just a fellow Admiral, she's also the daughter of one of his oldest friends.
+He also puts his ships and crews in serious danger to force other Admirals to support his reckless actions, because the alternative is losing the heart of the quarian military.
 If you fail to broker peace between the Quarians and Geth, he has his ships bullrush the geth fleet.
 Depending on what choices you made, they either get massacred or complete wipe out the geth.

 It's very easy to forget that Councilor Sparatus wasn't actually that bad at first.
 Harsh yes, but he was reasonable and actually made some good points.
 It was only after Shepard became a Spectre that he became the unrepentant asshole everyone remembers.